Frisbee Forever: Frisbee Forever 2

 The sequel has a Metacritic rating of 89% based on 5 critic reviews.

-SlideToPlay said, "Frisbee Forever 2 is the same game with new levels, but it's still an awesome game. " Modojo said " The core gameplay may never evolve beyond steering directionally, flying through hoops, gathering stars and proceeding along a series of on-rails levels.
+SlideToPlay said, "Frisbee Forever 2 is the same game with new levels, but it's still an awesome game. " Modojo said "The core gameplay may never evolve beyond steering directionally, flying through hoops, gathering stars and proceeding along a series of on-rails levels.
 But it's done so competently, and with some much care and attention to detail, that you won't fail to fall in love with Kiloo's new creation."
 148apps wrote, "It's a perfect distraction for days when playing the real game outdoors isn't an option.
 Multiplayer.it wrote, "Frisbee Forever 2 is a great action game, packed with a lot of levels, accurate touch controls and some very nice graphics and sound."
-PocketGamerUK said, "Frisbee Forever 2 is relaxing and satisfying, all in one free-to-play package.
+PocketGamer UK said, "Frisbee Forever 2 is relaxing and satisfying, all in one free-to-play package.
 Comedy frisbees are surprisingly good motivation."